Cub World: Programs

 At Cub World our goal is that every Cub Scout becomes a swimmer and every swimmer becomes a lifesaver!
 Swimming instruction and recreational swimming are done at the pool.
 Swimming tests are given at check-in.

 Anyone staying in camp who desires to use any of the Aquatics Facilities must take a Swim Test.
 Swim Tests will be offered upon your arrival in camp on Sunday.
 Alternative times should be coordinated with the Aquatics Director in your camp.
 Swimming tests will be administered under National BSA Aquatics Standards.

 Learner: Enter the water, be reasonably comfortable, and get your head wet.

-Swimmer: Demonstrate your ability to jump feet first into water over the head in depth, swim 75 yards/meters in a strong manner using one or more of the following strokes: side-stroke, breaststroke, trudgen, or crawl; then swim 25 yards/meters using an easy, resting backstroke.
-The 100 yards/meters must be swum continuously and include at least one sharp turn.
+Swimmer: Demonstrate your ability to jump feet first into water over the head in depth, swim 75 meters in a strong manner using one or more of the following strokes: side-stroke, breaststroke, trudgen, or crawl; then swim 25 meters using an easy, resting backstroke.
+The 100 meters must be swum continuously and include at least one sharp turn.
 After completing the swim, rest by floating.

 The Fitness Area provides personal fitness challenges and exercises.
 Program here emphasizes personal achievement and improvement over time.

 Play 9 holes of miniature golf, climb the indoor climbing wall, play basketball, learn team building games, visit the fire truck or visit the game room.
 So many activities await you at the activity center.